jyuill/bc-lmr-data-products/README.md

 * AnnualCatData() - creates a dataset for a category type with annual data
 * QuarterCatData() - creates a dataset for a category type with quarterly data
 * TtlChart() - creates a bar chart for a category type, with variations for annual and quarter data
-* CatChart()/CatChart2() - creates a bar chart for categories within category type, with variations for annual and quarter data
+* CatChart() - creates a bar chart for categories within category type, with variations for annual and quarter data
 * PoPChart() - creates a bar chart for period-over-period change % for categories within category type, with variations for annual and quarter data